Courage

 You have to make a decision and there are only two choices.

 1. You can go about your everyday life paying attention only to things in your immediate orbit, You can continue to do your job, care for your family and enjoy whatever things you like to do for entertainment.
-In short, you can live your life as usual, right until the day when everything listed above and yet worse things arrive and you realize that you have been made into nothing but a peasant serving some bastard feudal king.
+In short, you can live your life as usual – right up to the day when everything listed above and yet worse things arrive and you realize that you have been made into nothing but a peasant serving some bastard feudal king.

 2. You can stand up and fight to stop the rich guys from taking your lunch money and everything else you care about.
 You can get in the streets with millions of other red, white and blue Americans who damn well won’t stand by and be fleeced.
 You can make it impossible for the bullies to take your lunch money.
 You can speak up and get good people elected, people who have values like yours.
 You can vote them into office in DC, in your state capitol, onto your town board and your school board – everywhere there is a political contest.
 Kick out the spineless, corrupt bums and keep the good guys.
 You know who they are.